w3c/distributed-tracing-wg/EXPLAINER.md

 - Identification of individual users or user sessions
 - Definition of (programming) language specific APIs for performance data collection
 - Performance data analysis techniques or algorithms
+- Web Browsers as a target implementation for this specification

 ## Concepts